 - Solutions to Housing Affordability

-Of course, location is a critical factor in affordability.
+Of course, location is a critical factor in housing affordability.
 Buying a home in Kings County (home to Brooklyn), N.Y., requires 76.5% of wages for the average worker, but buying a home in Schuylkill County (outside of Allentown), Pa., requires just 6.5%.
 As remote work makes some segments of the workforce more mobile, demand may increase in locations where homebuying is a more affordable endeavor.

 Methodology and Respondent Information: The ATTOM U.S. Home Affordability Index analyzes median home prices and average wage data in 575 U.S. counties with a combined population of 252.6 million.
 The affordability index is based on the percentage of average wages needed to pay for major expenses on a median-priced home with a 30-year fixed-rate mortgage with a 20% down payment and a 28% maximum “front-end” debt-to-income ratio.
 “Major expenses” include property taxes, home insurance, mortgage payments, and mortgage insurance.